July 14, 2012 by Stacy McDonald

 Flee sexual immorality.
 Every sin that a man does is outside the body, but he who commits sexual immorality sins against his own body.
 (1 Corinthians 6:18)

 This warning may include venereal disease and other negative consequences of promiscuity; but, it may also refer to the physiological damage sexual sin does to our brains – a result of breaking God’s law.
 By the way, sadly, sometimes a husband or wife innocently suffers the physical consequences of their spouse’s infidelity.
-Still, the fact that anyone contracts a sexually transmitted disease is a consequence of someone’s promiscuity, even if one spouse is innocent.
+Still, the fact remains that it is because of someone’s promiscuity, even if one spouse is innocent.

 Pastor Mark Gungor in his article, The Danger of Sexual Promiscuity, points out: